sergeych/kotyara/readme.md

 Numbered migrations are also checked for changes and if some already performed migration is changed, the migrator throws exception.

-Sample emgine initialization with migrations:
+Sample engine initialization with migrations:

 ~~~kotlin
     val db = run {